Our event guide is now LIVE

 Chip Timing (attached to your Race Number)

-The timing chip for 2018 will be attached to your Race Number – please do not bend or remove it otherwise you will not receive a result.
+The timing chip will be attached to your Race Number – please do not bend or remove it otherwise you will not receive a result.
 Race Numbers and the attached timing chip do not need to be returned.